Banksy: Love Is in the Bin (2018)

-Season's Greetings
+2018–2019

 A two-sided graffiti piece, one side depicting a child tasting the falling snow, the other revealing that the snow is in fact smoke and embers from a dumpster fire, appeared on two walls of a steelworker's garage in Port Talbot in December.
-Banksy then revealed that the painting was in fact his via an Instagram video soundtracked by the festive children's song 'Little Snowflake'.
+Banksy then revealed that the painting was in fact his via an Instagram video soundtracked by the festive children's song "Little Snowflake".
 Many fans of the artist went to see the painting and Plaid Cymru councillor for Aberavon, Nigel Thomas Hunt, stated that the town was "buzzing" with speculation that the work was Banksy's.
 The owner of the garage, Ian Lewis, said that he had lost sleep over fears that the image would be vandalised.
 A plastic screen, partially funded by Michael Sheen, was installed to protect the mural, but was attacked by a "drunk halfwit".
 Extra security guards were subsequently drafted to protect the graffiti piece.
 In May 2019, the mural was moved to a gallery in the town's Ty'r Orsaf building.